butaixianran/Blender-Vmd-Retargeting/README.md

 or you can just remove all 5 morphs' data.

 # Update Log:
+## 1.20.0
+* Add ik parent bones and foot ik bones to have a full mmd style ik system.
+If you get problem on feet, check "High Heel", will bring back the old way.

 ## 1.19.1
 * add bending to knee for cc3 model, to fix ik issue.